 What Is Mesothelioma?

-When a person inhales asbestos, fibers can become lodged in the lining of the abdomen or lungs.
-Over time, asbestos fibers cause nearby cells to mutate, transforming them into cancerous epithelioid, sarcomatoid or biphasic tumors.
+When a person inhales asbestos, fibers can become lodged in the lining of the lungs or abdomen.
+Over time, asbestos fibers cause nearby cells to mutate, transforming them into cancerous epithelioid, sarcomatoid, or biphasic tumors.

 Mesothelioma cells take decades to mutate and are difficult to detect in early stages, making it one of the deadliest forms of cancers.